ubccpsc/classy/docs/instructor/autograde.md

 ### Container Input Details

-AutoTest mounts and checks out student code to the latest commit, at the time when the code was pushed to Github, inside an AutoGrade container to make it accessible for marking.
+AutoTest mounts and checks out student code to the latest commit, at the time when the code was pushed to GitHub, inside an AutoGrade container to make it accessible for marking.
 The assignment can be found in the `/assn` directory of the container every grading run.
 Therefore, your programming logic should assume that the `/assn` directory contains the student assignment.
 The `.git` folder is included in the assignment directory, which allows the instructor to use additional Git commands to access Git history.
 Remember to install Git in your container before using Git commands.

 AutoTest also inputs two environment variables that you can use to customize or automate features of your grading logic.
 These are optional environment variables that are not necessary to implement in your container.